 Under Poll results, we'll show you how people respond to your poll or survey.
 Here's a breakdown of what you'll see.

-- Last vote The day and time of the most recent response with this option.
+The day and time of the most recent response with the associated option.

 Create a segment based on the results